Chapter 15 - Oakland Clan

 I forced myself not to react to how broken and battered she looked because I knew that wouldn’t help the situation right now.
 “It’s good to see your beautiful face,” I cooed, and she turned her face away from me, hiding behind the curtain of her hair.
 Guess that had been the wrong thing to say.

 She started to struggle to get up, only using her one good arm and I immediately rose to my knees and helped her up.
 Once she gained her footing, she entwined her fingers with mine again and walked through the closed door of the bedroom, pulling me along with her.
 Well shit.
 I guess we are in the void.
 Connor followed us and inside the room, I saw the queen-sized bed covered with a comforter that was now stained with blood.
 Ray led me to the bed and sat on the side while looking down at the ground.
-She looked so defeated, it broke my heart.
+She looked so defeated, that it broke my heart.
 The Ray I knew was all light and defiance and strength.

 I sat gently by her side and was beyond relieved when she didn’t hesitate to lean into me and rest her head on my shoulder.
 I wrapped my arm around her small frame, careful not to touch her injured shoulder, and slowly leaned back until we were laying back on the stack of pillows behind us.